CFP: International Conference "Philosophy of Dialogue in Russian, German, and Jewish Thought". Final Call for Papers

 The other core project of the Department of Jewish Culture is the the journal Judaica Petropolitana (judaica-petropolitana.philosophy.spbu.ru).
 The Judaica Petropolitana is interdisciplinary, peer-reviewed open-access journal of Jewish Studies, dedicated to the exploration of the core issues in Jewish culture, philosophy, history, and religion.
 The journal welcomes participants' papers extended to a standard article length.

 Working languages: English, Hebrew, Russian.

-Please complete your paper proposal with the following information:
+Please complete your proposal with the following information: